What are cookies

 Most of the first-party cookies set by our website have a lifetime of 120 minutes.
 The third-party cookies may have longer lifetimes.
-They might exist for months or even years or as long until you delete them.
+They might exist for months or even years, or until you delete them.

 First and third-party cookies

 First-party cookies are created by the website the user is visiting (worldwide-iq-test.com).
 We use three different first-party cookies on our website.
-These are described in the following chapters.
+These are described in the following paragraphs.